11 Feb Beyond Empathy: The Four Levels of Listening and How You Can Listen Your Way to Innovation

 3. Defer judgment

-How to move past this mode:
+How to move past the Empathic level of listening:

-Empathy implies that you’re over there, and I’m here, listening to you.
+Empathy implies that you’re over there and I’m here, listening to you.
 Empathy drives deeper into the heart of the matter, but empathy is just the start.
-You can use Empathy to drive the desire to innovate and a reason to try…with stories of real people affected by real challenges, much more than dry facts.
+You can use empathy to drive the desire to innovate and a reason to try—with stories of real people affected by real challenges—much more than dry facts.
 But in order to change how things are done, we need to be surprised.
 That’s the next mode of listening.

-In Empathic listening, we’re paying attention…but we’re often cautioned to leave ourselves out of it.
-With mantras of “The user is not like me” we listen intently to “get” their mental models.
+In Empathic Listening, we’re paying attention, but we’re often cautioned to leave ourselves out of it.
+With mantras of the user is not like me, we listen intently to “get” their mental models.

 In Emergent Listening, you enter a realm of possibility…and commitment to that possibility.
 That’s when we begin to form insights, not just about the present problem, but pathways to the future.
 We get excited about the possibilities!

-Be an active listener
+Being an active listener requires active questioning.

 The active questions you bring will allow for the person to whom you’re listening to uncover unexpected emergent possibilities and outcomes.
-We often think we have to solve problems when we’re listening to people.
-We do an active listening exercise where one person shares a recent challenge and all the listener is allowed to say is:
+We often think we have to solve problems when we’re listening to people; however, by asking better questions, we’re able to better understand the real issues.

 Where is your focus?

-In listening levels 0-2 the focus is on yourself or the other self.
-I’m Listening, you’re talking.
+In listening levels 0-2, the focus is on yourself or the other self.
+I’m listening, you’re talking.
 There are facts.
 Check.
 Check.
 Check.

 Level 3 is focused purely on the other.
-You put yourself aside and let the other speak deeply.
-They feel “listened to”, while level 4 is focused on the whole.
+You put yourself aside and let the other speak deeply—they feel listened to.

-Listening and innovation
+Listening and Innovation

 All too often, we rush to solutioning.
 We see a problem and we want to get to a solid solution quickly.
 It’s hard to pump the brakes and ask, “are we solving the right problem?”
 Or, “What are possible unintended outcomes of a solution?”

 Ideas and solutions need to be stretched out and listened to more deeply.
 We are always tempted to download the facts and get cracking on a solution.
 That kind of listening may solve the problem, but will never innovate on it.